SUCCESS OF THE CZECH CLIMATE litigation

 Czech Climate litigation

-You can contribute to the success of the lawsuit and its goals either by your membership in the association or by financial contribution.
-We will use the donations to finance the legal process, promotion of the lawsuit, and for the day-to-day operations of the association.
+You can contribute to the success of the lawsuit and its goals by making a financial contribution.
+Donations will be used to cover the costs of the lawsuit and the day-to-day operations of the association.

 Q&А